moomou-archive/GeoGo/README.md

 For example, say you run a social network where every user has an opaque user id.

-You can use GEOGO to store latitude and longitude information for each user id to finder users near each other.
+You can use GEOGO to store latitude and longitude information for each user id and use GEOGO to find users near each other.

 Listens on port 3003.